-Solvency II capital requirements of collective investment funds: An overview has been saved
+"Solvency II Capital requirements" of collective investment funds: an Overview has been saved

-Solvency II capital requirements of collective investment funds: An overview
+"Solvency II Capital requirements" of collective investment funds: an Overview

 This article is part of a series sharing aggregated analytics on collective investment funds used in different regulatory or business contexts.
-On this occasion, we will analyze the Solvency II capital requirements (SCR) for market risk in the context of look-through on collective investment funds.
+On this occasion, we will analyse the Solvency II capital requirements (SCR) for market risk in the context of look-through on collective investment funds.

 The SCR, as defined in the Solvency II regulation (EU CDR 2015/35), as amended, represents the level of eligible own funds that should allow an insurance or reinsurance undertakings to absorb significant losses.
 The SCR is calibrated using the Value at Risk (VaR) of the basic own funds of an insurance or reinsurance undertaking, subject to a confidence level of 99.5% over one year.
 In other words, this would correspond to a one-year loss level expected not to be breached more than once over the next two hundred years.

 The SCR is composed of different risk modules and sub-modules as laid out in the Solvency II regulation.
 For this article, we will only focus on the Market SCR (excluding Concentration Risk) which, on average, represents the main component of the total SCR for European insurance companies and particularly for collective investment funds.